Yashada18/Yashada18/README.md

 # Hi there, I'm Yashada! 👋

-🌟 Software Developer | Web Designer | Tech Enthusiast
+🌟BE Student | Web Designer | Tech Enthusiast

 ---